The one unavoidable task is to install python3. I also add a dedicated user for Ansible, hook into a local OpenBsd mirror, and patch.

 #!/bin/sh # RELEASE=`uname -r` ARCH=`uname -m` PKG_PATH=https://ftp.halifax.rwth-aachen.de/openbsd/$RELEASE/packages/$ARCH/ H=`cat init/hn` I=`cat init/if` U=`cat init/user` A=`cat init/package` L=`cat init/country` /bin/echo init.sh $I $U $A $H cp /etc/examples/doas.conf /etc cat /home/$USER/init/authorized_keys.root >> /root/.ssh/authorized_keys hostname $H cat /home/$USER/init/profile.$L >> /home/$USER/.profile if [[ "$U" != "" ]] ; then useradd -G wheel -m -c "additional user $U" -d /home/$U -p `cat /home/$USER/init/passwd.$U | encrypt` $U cat /home/$USER/init/authorized_keys.$U >> /home/$U/.ssh/authorized_keys cat /home/$USER/init/profile.$L >> /home/$U/.profile fi syspatch pkg_add $A if [[ -f "/home/$USER/init/hostname.$I" ]] ; then cp -f /home/$USER/init/hostname.$I /etc fi rm -rf /home/$USER/init /bin/echo "rebooting..." /bin/sleep 1 reboot

-It would make more sense if I set up automatic configuration when installing OpenBSD, but I’ve yet to explore those features.
+It would probably make more sense if I were set up automatic configuration when installing OpenBSD, rather than using these scripts, but I’ve yet to explore those features.

-Remember, copying and pasting code found on the interwebs is a surefire way to introduce errors.
+Finally, remember, copying and pasting code found on the interwebs is a surefire way to introduce errors.
 I make no promises about this code, and strongly advise you, if you use it, to check it thoroughly and ensure you adapt it carefully to your environment.
-Enjoy!